Hurricanes, Fires, Floods: It’s Best to Be Prepared

 If you have a cell phone, you will need a way to keep it charged.
 Solar chargers or portable battery packs may be a good option.
 Make sure they are charged and ready to go, but keep in mind, after a large-scale disaster cellular networks may not be functioning properly.

 Remember your pets.
-Many people with pets will treat them like members of the family.
-Be sure to have food and water for pets on hand as well, so you don’t have to share your own supplies.
+Be sure to have food and water specifically for pets so you don’t have to share your own supplies.

 Be sure your home is safe